"It should be up to a person where they choose to live as they get older!"

 "I like that they don't tell me what to do; there's no 'You have to go here' or 'You have to do this,'" Berniece says.
 "They make suggestions, but they're very nice.
 They'd do anything for me."

-Heather Frank, Director of Home Services for WesleyLife (pictured above), says the In-Home Services team members who help Berniece consider it a privilege to spend time with her.
-An aide travels to Berniece's Des Moines home Monday through Friday to spend eight hours a day "basically doing whatever she needs -- but they have fun, too!"
+Heather Frank, an Account Executive with WesleyLife at Home, says the In-Home Services team members who help Berniece consider it a privilege to spend time with her.
+An aide travels to Berniece's home Monday through Friday to spend eight hours a day "basically doing whatever she needs -- but they have fun, too!"